Super-Santa/PlayerJoinMessages/README.md

 # PlayerJoinMessages
-A simple spigot plugin built for 1.17.x allow you to configure join and leave messages on your server.
+A simple spigot plugin built for 1.17.x that allows you to configure join and leave messages on your server.

 `config.yml` is where you can set up your custom messages.
 The `%player%` variable can be used to display the players name.
 Color codes are supported!